Beuth-Erdelt/Benchmark-Experiment-Host-Manager/paper.md

 # Statement of Need

-The first aspect of Bexhoma is the need for a framework to support all aspects of a benchmarking experiment.
+The first purpose of Bexhoma responds to the need for a framework to support all aspects of a benchmarking experiment.
 In [@10.1007/978-3-319-67162-8_12] the authors present a cloud-centric analysis of eight evaluation frameworks.
 In [@10.1007/978-3-030-12079-5_4] the authors inspect several frameworks and collect requirements for a DBMS benchmarking framework in an interview based method and per interest group.
 In [@10.1007/978-3-319-15350-6_6] the authors list important components for benchmarking, like Benchmark Coordinator, Measurement Manager, Workload Executor.
 They plead for a benchmarking middleware to support the process, to "*take care of the hassle of distributed benchmarking and managing the measurement infrastructure*".
 This is supposed to help the benchmark designer to concentrate on the core competences: specifying workload profiles and analyzing obtained measurements.
-In [@10.1007/978-3-030-84924-5_6] we extract the following requirements and introduce the package:
+In [@10.1007/978-3-030-84924-5_6] we introduce the package based on the following extracted requirements:

 * Help with time-consuming initial setup and configuration
 * Metadata collection / Track everything